Bitterroot Bonanza - An Idaho Multi-Sport Tour

 Biking: (35-mile bike ride with optional 10-20 miles)

-This morning we load up for an 1 ½ hour drive across Lookout Pass to go rafting on the Clark Fork River - or St. Joe River, depending on the time of year you join us - in Montana, an intermediate whitewater trip with paddle in hand..
-The trip is suitable for anyone age five and up (the St. Joe is appropriate for guests 14 and older).
-The roughly 14-mile paddle travels through a dramatic canyon of fine western scenery and deep gorges.
-We enjoy a bountiful riverside smorgasbord lunch on a sandy beach perfect for swimming.
+This morning we load up for a 1 ½ hour drive across Lookout Pass to go rafting on the Clark Fork River (July-August) or St. Joe River (June).
+Both are fun, intermediate whitewater trips.
+On the Clark Fork we have paddle rafts or the option of paddling an inflatable kayak.
+On the St. Joe we only offer rafts.
+Both trips pass through a dramatic canyon of fine western scenery and deep gorges.
+We enjoy a bountiful riverside lunch on a sandy beach along the way.

 A short drive back to the Idaho/Montana border gets us to the historic and spectacular Hiawatha Trail.
 We start at the East Portal trailhead and immediately enter the two-mile long Taft Tunnel.
 Before the morning is over we go through another six tunnels and cross a number of breath-taking trestles that span deep and forested canyons of the Bitterroot Mountains.
 This is one of the most spectacular, if not the most spectacular, rails-to-trails trail in the United States.
 It is well maintained and the gravel route and gentle grade make it easy for the whole family to ride together.
 Being on a railroad grade, this portion of the trail follows a very easy 1.7% downhill grade from 4160 ft. at the West Portal to 3175 ft. at Pearson, for a total drop of a little less than 1000 ft. in a distance of 15 miles.
 After a trailside lunch, we finish our ride, and then load up for a two hour drive back to Spokane where we began our adventure five days earlier.